facile-it/paraunit-testcase/README.md

  * your app will behave normally: it can open and close more transactions, and it will fail as normal when flushing incorrect/incomplete data

 ### Testing a controller
-The TestCase provides some utility methods:
+The TestCase provides some utility methods for testing controller's actions:

  * `getUnauthorizedClient()`: extended Symfony HTTP client, for controller testing (it can read inside the transaction, even between multiple requests)
  * `getAuthorizedClient($user, $password)`: same as before, but with HTTP basic authentication